franckvalot/opencell-website-test/content/aboutus/workplaceandjobs.md

   content: >-
-    We're interested in full-stack engineers that are passionate about technology and understand the disruptive power of open source software and are also  always looking for functional consultants that are experts in our industry verticals.
+    We're interested in full-stack engineers that are passionate about technology and understand the disruptive power of open source software and functional consultants that are experts in our industry verticals.
   img:
     alt: Workplace
     url: /img/uploads/img_workplace.jpg